akihikodaki/dts/test_plans/pmd_bonded_8023ad_test_plan.rst

 link bonding mode 4 is IEEE 802.3ad Dynamic link aggregation.
 Creates aggregation groups that share the same speed and duplex settings.
 Utilizes all slaves in the active aggregator according to the 802.3ad specification.
-DPDK realize it based on 802.1AX specification, it includes LACP protocal and Marker protocol.
+DPDK realize it based on 802.1AX specification, it includes LACP protocol and Marker protocol.
 This mode requires a switch that supports IEEE 802.3ad Dynamic link aggregation.